autisticjane/mytcgflight-1.2.2-final/README.md

 This is the final version of the MyTCG news hack!

-Flight has since been adopted by Nina, who has an updated version available at http://nation.magical-me.net.
+Flight was adopted by Nina, another online trading card game player.
+Development has since discontinued altogether.

-I am working on a simplified news hack.
-You may view releases @ https://github.com/gotjane/simplenews/releases.

 ## Installation
  1. Open mytcg/db.php & change settings accordingly.